OfficeDev/office-js-docs-reference/docs/requirement-sets/word/word-api-1.5-hidden-document-requirement-set.md

 ## API list

-The following table lists the Word JavaScript APIs currently included in the `WordApiHiddenDocument` requirement set.
-For a complete list of all Word JavaScript APIs (including `WordApiHiddenDocument` APIs and previously released APIs), see [all Word JavaScript APIs](/javascript/api/word?view=word-js-1.5-hidden-document&preserve-view=true).
+The following table lists the Word JavaScript APIs currently included in the `WordApiHiddenDocument 1.5` requirement set.
+For a complete list of all Word JavaScript APIs (including `WordApiHiddenDocument 1.5` APIs and previously released APIs), see [all Word JavaScript APIs](/javascript/api/word?view=word-js-1.5-hidden-document&preserve-view=true).

 | Class | Fields | Description |
 |:---|:---|:---|